Colophon · The instrument of record

 What Medicine PT-141 Is

-The site reads the literature the way a precision instrument reads a signal: each measured value is logged to its study and marked with how settled it is.
-A confirmed coprimary trial endpoint reads one way; a disputed effect size reads another, placed beside the number it qualifies.
+The site reads the literature the way a precision instrument reads a signal: a confirmed coprimary trial endpoint reads one way; a disputed effect size reads another, placed beside the number it qualifies.
 The goal is a calibrated record, not a verdict.

 What "Medicine" Means Here